nrsyed/nrsyed.com/content/blog/pb-scraper.md

 time&mdash;for instance, if the first post was deleted by a moderator).
 Regarding polls: we can see the poll options (and how many votes each option has received) and which users have voted in the poll, but it's not possible to see who voted for which option.
-Each post is associated with the user who made the post.
+Each post in a thread is associated with the user who made the post.

 A forum also contains various images, including post smileys (aka emojis), the [favicon][3], site background/style elements, and user avatars.
 In the